piliwilliam0306/Udacity-SDC/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 | 896, 675      | 896, 720      |
 | 384, 675      | 384, 720      |

+* The code for my perspective transform includes a function called `perspect_tf()`, which can

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+* I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.

 ![alt text][image5]